olavgg/axiscollection/README.md

 axiscollection
 ==============

-Apache Axis WSDL to Java for old SOAP/RPC
+Apache Axis WSDL for Java for old SOAP/RPC protocols.

 Check out the project, go to its folder and type: